dnmfarrell/berrybrew/doc/Berrybrew API.md

 `_64`, and returns the updated name.
 This allows you to omit the suffix on the command line when desiring a 64-bit version of Perl.

+#### CheckRootDir

+    private void CheckInstanceDir()

+Checks whether the Perl root installation directory exists, and creates it if not.

 #### CheckName

     public static bool CheckName(string perlName)